materials-data-facility/connect_server/README.md

-# Refinery
+# MDF Connect
-Refinery is the ETL flow to deeply index datasets into MDF Search
+The Materials Data Facility Connect service is the ETL flow to deeply index datasets into MDF Search

 # Support